ianrenton/ianrenton.com/_posts/2011-04-29-an-ending-in-darkness.markdown

 - Spaff
 ---

-I lie unmoving on the floor of Joseph's bedroom, stretching my back into shape as I listen to the splattering of raindrops against his window.
+I lie unmoving on the floor of the bedroom, stretching my back into shape as I listen to the splattering of raindrops against the window.
 A cold north wind blows them on, a rare wind in these parts.
 So rare is this wind, and so sheltered is our flat from all other directions, that the sound of rain against glass seems alien for a moment.

 Seven hours we spent on the patio today, eating and drinking and being merry, happy for our extra holiday and not giving a damn as to the reasons why.
 My feet ache, my back aches, and I've been through about half a bottle of Pimm's since lunchtime.